Gems Sensors & Controls

-Gems Sensors and Controls is a global manufacturer of application engineered sensors.
+Gems Sensors and Controls is an American manufacturer of application engineered sensors.
 Founded in 1955, it makes level, pressure and flow sensors for use in a wide range of fluids across industry.

 Gems Sensors is a division of Fortive Corporation, a company with a presence around the world.
 The company provides manufacturing services in North America, Europe, and Asia.
 It also has sales, engineering, and service offices in different parts of the world.